China military displays force toward Taiwan after Tsai trip | Politics

 The sides split in 1949 after a civil war, and the ruling party says the island is obliged to rejoin the mainland, by force if necessary.
 Military analysts suggest that in the event of a war, China may block sea and air traffic around Taiwan, preventing the United States, Japan or other nations from intervening or sending supplies to help the island defend itself.

-State broadcaster CCTV, citing the PLA, said the exercises are “simulating the joint sealing off” of Taiwan as well as ''waves of simulated strikes'' at important targets on the island.

-Between 6 a.m.
-Sunday and 6 a.m.
-Monday, a total of 70 planes were detected and half crossed the median of the Taiwan Strait, an unofficial boundary once tacitly accepted by both sides, according to Taiwan's Ministry of National Defence.
+Between 6 am Sunday and 6 am Monday, a total of 70 planes were detected and half crossed the median of the Taiwan Strait, an unofficial boundary once tacitly accepted by both sides, according to Taiwan's Ministry of National Defense.
 Among the planes that crossed the median were 8 J-16 fighter jets, 4 J-1 fighters, 8 Su-30 fighters and reconnaissance planes.

-Later Monday morning, Taiwan's defence ministry reported another 59 flights by bombers, as well as multiple fighter jets.
+Later Monday morning, Taiwan's defense ministry reported another 59 flights by bombers, as well as multiple fighter jets.

-That followed a full day between Friday and Saturday, where eight warships and 71 planes were detected near Taiwan, according to the island's Defence Ministry.
-The ministry said in a statement it was approaching the situation from the perspective of “not escalating conflict, and not causing disputes.”
-Taiwan said it monitored the Chinese moves through its land-based missile systems, as well as on its own navy vessels.

-In addition to combat readiness patrols, China's People's Liberation Army would hold “live fire training” in Luoyuan Bay in China's Fujian province opposite Taiwan, the local Maritime Authority announced over the weekend.

 China's military harassment of Taiwan has intensified in recent years with planes or ships sent toward the island on a near-daily basis, with the numbers rising in reaction to sensitive activities.